 Yes, as long as you are aware of the racist roots of your fantasy and are not racist outside your fantasy.

 The only thing you’re allowed to do is engage with men who advertise themselves according to your fantasy, guys who present themselves as dominant and hung.
-If someone advertises their body a certain way, they want interested parties to engage with their bodies that way.
+If someone advertises their body a certain way on Grindr, they want interested parties to engage with their bodies that way.
 In doing that, you both are participating in what can be seen as a mutually agreed-upon role-play scenario, “XXL Black cock fucks hungry white hole,” or whatever.
-You’re both engaging in the same fantasy, choosing to adopt the same language, choosing to embrace a perceived dynamic with racist roots because it’s fun for both of you.
+You’re both engaging in the same fantasy, choosing to adopt the same language, embracing a fetishized dynamic with racist roots because it’s fun for both of you.

 Various reports have studied whether or not men with darker skin actually have bigger dicks than people of European descent.
 The general conclusion of most of these studies is that, even if they do, the difference in size is marginal.
 There are extremes in size across every race — extremely short penises and extremely long ones.
 But, overall, most men — of all varying degrees of melanin — fall close to average, which ranges between 5.5 inches and 6.3 inches.